 \subsubsection{Choice of basis set}

-It is well known that, electronic structure calculations are basis set dependent.
-Several basis sets are optimized for specific purposes, such as ground state calculations, excited states and covalent systems etc. We have reported a systematic basis set dependence of photoabsorption of boron cluster \cite{smallboron}.
-Similarly, here we have checked the dependence of photoabsorption spectrum of aluminum dimer on basis sets used \cite{emsl_bas1,emsl_bas2} as shown in Fig. \ref{fig:basis-study}.
+In the literature several optimized basis sets are available for specific purposes, such as ground state optimization, excited state calculations etc. We have reported a systematic basis set dependence of photoabsorption of boron cluster \cite{smallboron}.
+Similarly, here we have checked the dependence of photoabsorption spectrum of aluminum dimer on basis sets used,\cite{emsl_bas1,emsl_bas2} as shown in Fig. \ref{fig:basis-study}.
 The 6-311 type Gaussian contracted basis sets are known to be good for ground state calculations.
-The correlation consistent (CC) basis sets, namely, CC-polarized valence double-zeta and CC-polarized valence triple zeta (cc-pVTZ) give a good description of excited states of systems.
+The correlation consistent (CC) basis sets, namely, CC-polarized valence double-zeta and CC-polarized valence triple zeta (cc-pVTZ) give a good description of excited states of various systems.
 The latter is found to be more sophisticated in describing the high energy excitations, which were also confirmed using results of an independent TDDFT calculation \cite{basis-set-core}.
-So we have used cc-pVTZ basis set for the optical absorption calculations.
+Therefore, in this work, we have used the cc-pVTZ basis set for the optical absorption calculations.